 If the urine or feces isn’t enough of a message, dogs sometimes scratch the ground with their feet to further emphasize their signal.
 Along with leaving an additional visual cue, they use special glands between their toes to leave extra scents on the ground as they scratch, adding even more impact to the scent mark.

-All this sniffing and scratching requires concentration and time.
-Giving your dog the opportunity to smell the pee-mail and leave messages of his own will help him get the most out of his walks.
+All of this sniffing and scratching requires concentration and time.
+Giving your dog the opportunity to sniff the pee-mail and leave messages of his own will help him get the most out of his walks.
 If you want to keep your walk brief, or limit the areas your dog does his business, consider teaching him potty cues.
 This will let you tell him when and where you would like him to go.

-2. Preventing Sniff and Explore Time
+2. Not Letting Your Dog Sniff and Explore

 We have five or six million scent receptors in our noses, but dogs have up to 300 million, depending on the breed.
 They also have a far larger area of their brain devoted to their sense of smell, as well as a Jacobson’s organ that helps them detect normally undetectable odors such as pheromones.
 All of this adds up to a sense of smell that is at least 10,000 times greater than a human’s.
 It’s almost impossible for us to imagine the complexity of the information they gather with their noses.